Lavandula Angustifolia (ENGLISH Lavenders)

-Sharon Roberts is another all-season bloomer first appearing in June and through to summer if the flowers are cut periodically to allow new shoots to grow.
+Sharon Roberts is another all-season bloomer first appearing in June and throughout summer.
 It is medium bushy plant with green foliage and dark purple/blue flowers.
 It is suitable for ornamental hedging because it has a long blooming period and strong fragrance.
 This variety is an excellent choice when making fresh bundles.

 Origin: D. Roberts, Independence, Oregon, 1989.

 This variety was introduced by Tom DeBaggio and is a cross between Mitcham Grey and Two Seasons lavender varieties.
 It features dark flower buds and blue flowers which bloom throughout the summer.
 It is one of the earliest lavenders to bloom and the last to finish.
 It makes a great container plant because of its compact size, its frequency of blooms and it is highly fragrant.